 Contrary to what some may say, you really don't need to be a professional event planner to find and book a band for an event.
 Here at The Bash, we’ve helped book entertainment for over 450,000 events—the majority of whom were ordinary people looking to hire bands, entertainers or vendors for their party.

-You too can easily book a great band for your next special event.
+Here are 5 steps to book a band for your next event.

 There are a few things to consider before you begin searching through the internet for the perfect band for your event.
 Ask yourself what type of band do you want to hire?
 Whether it’s a cover band or jazz band, mariachi band or country band—that choice is up to you!

 Beyond the type of music you want to hear, you also have to think about how big of a band you want.
 This will depend on how many guests you will be entertaining and where your event is taking place.
 You don't want the band to outnumber your guests and you need to make sure they have the proper space to perform.

 It may seem as overly simple but thinking in these basic terms really is a great way to get started.

 Search and find